wei2912/wei2912.github.io/_posts/haskell/intro-to-haskell.md

 2) Apply `(3 *)` to the current value to get a new value.
 3) Apply `iterate (3 *)` to the new value.

+Partially applied functions allow us to write this very elegantly, without having to define a new function `multiplyByThree`.
+This is one of the lovely things about functional programming; we get to reuse all sorts of functions.

-We get a list of the powers of 3.
+Running that will give us a list of the powers of 3.

 But wait!
 Wouldn't that go on infinitely?
 In Haskell, executing `pows 3` would have given us an infinite list of the powers of 3 (try it and see what happens!).
 Notice that the list will keep on growing.
 That looks like a horrible thing.